 The movies that I didn't think were that great and I don't have much more to say about were Boss Baby: Christmas Bonus and The Night Before.

-The movies that I thought were just okay and I don't have much more to say about were Bad Guys: A Very Bad Holiday, Wicked: For Good, Wake Up Dead Man: A Knives Out Mystery, and Hamnet.
+The movies that I thought were just okay or pretty good and I don't have much more to say about were Bad Guys: A Very Bad Holiday, Wicked: For Good, Wake Up Dead Man: A Knives Out Mystery, Marty Supreme, and Hamnet.

 Going down the list of others, Anaconda was a surprisingly good spoof/remake of the franchise.
 Jack Black, Paul Rudd, and Steve Zahn are all hilarious, and there are just enough twists and references to the old franchise to keep it fun and interesting.
 It was probably my favorite movie of December from a pure enjoyment perspective; everyone in the theater was cracking up as we watched it.